torvalds/linux/Documentation/devicetree/bindings/submitting-patches.rst

      the devicetree maintainers for guidance.
 This will help them prioritize which ones to review and which ones are ok to let go.

-  2) For driver (not subsystem) bindings: If you are comfortable with the binding, and it hasn't received an Acked-by from the devicetree maintainers after a few weeks, go ahead and take it.
+  2) For driver (analt subsystem) bindings: If you are comfortable with the binding, and it hasn't received an Acked-by from the devicetree maintainers after a few weeks, go ahead and take it.